 Dairy Free Butter – I have to be honest here and say that I only use Flora vegan butter blocks now.
 I’m so impressed with them.
 Prior to that I used Pure who produce olive, sunflower and baking tubs.
 I do have a tub of Vitalite to butter my bagels though.
 It’s also worth mentioning that my pastry recipes (initially inspired by the Free From Fairy recipe) have both ‘butter’ and white fat in them.
 On those occasions I use TREX but you can use Crisp n Dry too as both are vegan.

 - Crisp n Dry – white fat

 Dairy Free Cream – There are a couple of main contenders for vegan creams on the market.
 I used to get Alpro all the time but I’ve been impressed with Elmlea lately with their choice of single or double cream and Food Heaven for their creams versatility.

-- Food Heaven Whipped Spray Cream
+- Food Heaven Cream (1ltr cartons)

 - Elmlea Plant Based (single and double)